Indonesian presidential candidates are trying social media and K-pop to win over young voters. Will it work? - ExBulletin

 Ismah, a high school student from Jakarta, said she was not a fan of K-pop but was not opposed to politicians using it to reach young voters.

-Maybe there are young people who initially didn't care about politics, but with presidential and vice presidential candidates using it to campaign, it might excite and interest some K-poppers into politics, she said.
+“There may be some young people who initially weren't interested in politics, but with presidential and vice presidential candidates using it to campaign, it might excite and interest some K-poppers to politics,” she said.

 |

-Note: - UPDATE: St. Mary's County EMS vehicle involved in serious traffic crash in Hollywood – Southern Maryland News Net